How to Have a Winning Go-to-Market Plan (Part 2)

 Online v.
 Offline: Assess whether your target market is more likely to purchase your product or service online or offline.
 For example, an online distribution strategy may be more effective if you're targeting tech-savvy millennials.

 Tip: We strongly advocate that digital and traditional marketing must be part of EVERY marketing plan.
-The Prevail Discovery and Assessment process will identify the proper online and offline engagement mix and the EXACT places your targeted buyer personas go for information, education, entertainment, and third-party verification.
+The Prevail Discovery and Assessment process will identify the proper online and offline engagement mix.
+The EXACT places your targeted buyer personas go for information, education, entertainment, and third-party verification.

 Direct vs. Indirect Sales: Direct sales involve selling directly to the end customer, while indirect sales rely on intermediaries such as distributors, resellers, or agents.
 Consider the resources and expertise available to determine the right approach.